Web APIs, Python Requests & Performing an HTTP Request in Python Tutorial

 To add more context, REST APIs expose a set of public URLs that may be requested by client applications to access the resources of the web service.
 The public URLs exposed by the REST API are known as “endpoints.”

-Using Python to Consume APIs
+Using Python to Make HTTP Requests

-The Python requests API enables developers to write code to interact with REST APIs.
+module enables developers to write code to interact with REST APIs.
 It allows them to send HTTP requests using Python without having to worry about the complexities that typically come with carrying out such tasks (i.e., manually adding query strings to URLs, form-encoding PUT

 and POST